-According to Florida’s medical marijuana law, children with forms of cancer, severe epilepsy, and other debilitating disabilities can legally consume medical cannabis through oil, capsules, and/or edibles at school, but they must have a prescription from a Florida approved doctor as well as a basic doctor recommendation to consume this form of medicine.
+According to Florida’s medical marijuana law, children with certain debilitating disabilities can legally consume medical cannabis through oil, capsules, and/or edibles at school, but they must have a prescription from a Florida approved doctor as well as a basic doctor recommendation to consume it.

 Pedagogues, Not Pushers

 Unfortunately, many of the state’s districts have been and continue to be at a crossroads because they have not received specific instructions and guidance as to how they can legally help students at school who have medical marijuana cards.
 As mentioned by Inquisitr.com, Florida law insists that all school districts must find an effective way to store and administer medical marijuana, the same as other traditional pharmaceutical medications.

 So far, the state law does not mention which people can legally administer the marijuana because currently, the only person who can give medical marijuana to minors is an authorized caregiver.
 Thus, Florida needs to find a way to allow school employees/staff members to act as a temporary in-school caregiver for students who need their marijuana during the day.

 Get the Ball Rolling